evolutionaryscale/esm/README.md

 ### Using ESM C 6B via Forge API

-ESM-C models, including ESMC 6B, are accessible via EvolutionaryScale Forge.
+ESM C models, including ESMC 6B, are accessible via EvolutionaryScale Forge.
 You can request access and utilize these models through forge.evolutionaryscale.ai, as demonstrated in the example below.
 ```py
 from evolutionaryscale.opensource.sdk.forge import ESM3ForgeInferenceClient
 from esm.sdk.api import ESMProtein, LogitsConfig